HuanLab/JPA/README.md

 # Perform CAMERA annotation.
 featureTable <- adduct.isotope.annotation(data = MSdata, polarity = "negative")
 ```
+After you ran the CAMERA annotation, you can perform the alignment function.
+Several (2+number of samples) new columns will be generated in the aligned feature table with names
+"isotope", "adducts", and the names of each sample file.
+The "isotope" column contains a value (0~1) representing the percentage of samples within which the feature is
+annotated as an isotopic feature.
+Each of the new column with sample name represents the PC group of this feature in the corresponding sample file.
+The annotated isotopic
+features are not removed.

 # Part 9: Additional Details and Notes